jython/book/chapter8.rst

 Example Script: builder.py
 ==========================

-So i've discussed a few of the modules that tend to come in handy when writing scripts for jython.
-Now i'll put together a simple script to show off what can be done.
+So I've discussed a few of the modules that tend to come in handy when writing scripts for jython.
+Now I'll put together a simple script to show off what can be done.
 I've chosen to write a script that will help handle the compilation of java files to .class files in a directory, and clean the directory of .class files as a separate task.
 I will want to be able to create a